moznion/Plack-Request-WithEncoding/README.md

     This attribute is the same as `param` of [Plack::Request](http://search.cpan.org/perldoc?Plack::Request).

-# REQUEST ENVIRONMENTS of Plack
+# SPECIFICATION OF THE ENCODING METHOD

 You can specify the encoding method, like so;